edbkei/dissertation/README.md

 * agent_container.py.
 Same as agent.py
 * bob.py.
 Same as agent Alice, change in the name convention to Bob.
 * startaries.sh.
 Start Hyperledger Aries agent Bob
+* startperformance.sh.
+Run performance.py with parameters threads and count.
+* starttcpdump.sh.
+Run tcpdump to log traffic data.
+* startariesrevoke.sh.
+Run hyperledger aries to register into ledger that supports revocation.

 ### 3.1.2 How to use scripts
 #### 3.1.2.1 VM1_Faber